 These pristine landscapes are important sources of clean drinking water and recreational opportunities for people, but they're also necessary for wildlife to thrive.
 As climate change shifts our weather patterns it will create habitat challenges for wildlife.
-Having these Wilderness reserves protected will provide resiliency and much needed habitat as key species adapt to a changing climate.
+If protected, these Wilderness reserves will help support resiliency and much needed habitat as key species adapt and migrate in a changing climate.

 - Maps and details on prior Wilderness protections for Mount Hood